shubhamk06/shubhamk06.github.io/readme.md

 # Welcome to my github repository page!!!
-# I develop exploits and find vulnerability in web technologies
+# I learn to develop exploits and find vulnerability in web technologies